The Academy Optimist Newsletter

 For an application and contest rules please go to: 2018-2019 Optimist Essay Application & Rules

 How To Enter: Students need to submit an essay on the pre-assigned topic and a completed Application.
 Completed packets can be mailed, emailed, or picked up at a local Colorado Springs school by January 31, 2017.
-Interested students must contact the Academy Optimist Club Essay Chair, Theresa Null, at email@example.com, (719) 322-8465 or by her address below:
+Interested students must contact the Academy Optimist Club Essay Chair, J. Carol Booth, at firstname.lastname@example.org or by the address below:

 First conducted in 1928, this is the oldest ongoing Optimist International Program.
 The winners at the Club level receive medallions and Zone winners receive a plaque.
 In a combined gender contest, contestants who make it to the District finals have the opportunity to win a first place scholarship of $2,500, a second place scholarship of $1,500, or a third place scholarship of $1,000.
 The Academy Optimist Club holds their contest in February.